 One quintessential feature of a perfect outdoor space is the swimming pool.
 Our weather plus the people’s love for the beach are only some of the reasons why a pool is intrinsic to Aussie homeowners.
 But, building a pool today is not as easy as it was before.
-Today’s plot sizes are smaller, and a lot of homeowners are asking architects whether it’s still possible to fit a pool in their compact backyards.
+Today’s plot sizes are smaller, and a lot of homeowners are asking designers whether it’s still possible to fit a pool in their compact backyards.

 Yes, and you can design a small swimming pool

 In most cases, yes, you can fit a small pool in a small yard.
 It is possible thanks to the improved pool technologies and the effort of designers to produce creative designs.